 Empowering a new generation of scientists

-With the launch of the TELUS Friendly Future Foundation, charities like Scientists in School can prepare thousands more kids across Canada for a future dominated by STEM.
+With TELUS Friendly Future Foundation, charities like Scientists in School can prepare thousands more kids across Canada for a future dominated by STEM.

 On any given day, the teachers at Dr. C.F.
 Cannon in Durham Region, a diverse community east of Toronto, have their work cut out for them as they strive to prepare students for the world into which they will one day graduate.